© 2014 Steve Campsall

 Download free revision guides

-The word argument suggests an animated disagreement - but a written argument is rather different.
-It requires that you...
+The word argument brings to mind an animated disagreement between two people, but for your English homework or exams, a written argument is very different.
+Writing to argue requires that you...

-put forward a succinctly stated and well-considered point of view;
+put forward a well-considered point of view, stated briefly;

 provide support for this view;

-create a sense of balance by referring to other equally valid points of view;
+create a sense of balance by referring to one or more other viewpoints;

 tactfully counter these.